blackscout111/matrix/README.txt

 The "main" files in this directory are only for testing purposes.
 They are used to test the project code and its functions as it is being developed.

 Everyone is free to use this code!
-Please just reference me in your code as:
-"Bryan A. Clifford".
+Please just reference me in your code as "Bryan A. Clifford".
 Feel free to email at "blackscout111@gmail.com" with and constructive feedback/comments.